Dependency Management

 Git dependency caching

 LuCLI can manage CFML dependencies and Lucee extensions via the dependencies, devDependencies, and dependencySettings sections in lucee.json.
-Installed dependencies are recorded in lucee-lock.json, which is also used by server locking.
+Installed dependencies are recorded in lucee-lock.json when lock files are enabled.

 Git dependency caching